Tmpfs: BSD

+Microsoft Windows

+In Microsoft Windows, creating files using the FILE_ATTRIBUTE_TEMPORARY flag will cause file systems to avoid writing data back to non-volatile storage if sufficient cache memory is available.

 Advantages

 Due to the higher speeds of RAM compared to disk storage, tmpfs allows cache to be much faster when stored in one, leading to a more efficient overall system, though operating systems with a page cache will see less benefit as recently-used file pages will remain in-memory if free memory is sufficient.
-Since RAM is cleared upon reboot, tmpfs prevents systems from becoming too cluttered without requiring that the user manually deletes temporary files.
-In addition, storing files in RAM prevents disks from filling up too quickly and extends the life of solid-state drives by reducing the amount of writes.
+Since RAM is cleared upon reboot, tmpfs prevents systems from becoming too cluttered without requiring that the user manually delete temporary files.
+In addition, storing files in RAM prevents disks from filling up too quickly and extends the life of flash-based storage by reducing the number of writes.

 Disadvantages

 On systems without swap space, or where swap space is running low, tmpfs may consume large amounts of memory.

 If cache files are stored in tmpfs, programs will lose their cached data across reboots.